NChechulin/wiki-game-telegram-bot/README.md

-# Everything leads to Hitler
+# Wiki Game telegram bot

 ## About